-Are you or is someone you know struggling with maternal depression or anxiety?
+Are you or someone you know struggling with maternal depression or anxiety?
 Howard Center’s Perinatal Support Services can help.
 Perinatal is defined as the period between Pregnancy and Postpartum, one year following birth.
 Perinatal Mood and Anxiety Disorders (PMADS) includes Depression, anxiety, panic attacks, OCD, PTSD, and rarely postpartum psychosis.
-Please contact our Perinatal Support Services at 802.488.6697, or by email.
+Please contact our Perinatal Support Services at 802.488.6697.
 Services offered include:

 - in-home support

 - Postpartum depression and anxiety is #1 complication of pregnancy and childbirth.

 - As many as one in seven moms, one in ten dads, and extended family members experience symptoms of depression and anxiety during the postpartum period. (postpartum.net)

 - 1 in 10 non-birthing caregivers experience depression and anxiety during the postpartum time i.e, fathers, intended parents, birth parents, kin.